Balanced routing of random calls: Introduction

+Some parts of our proofs are built on our earlier work on balls and bins in continuous time~\cite{lmc03a}.
+Indeed that earlier paper arose from the need of the authors to sort out simpler ``network-free'' load-balancing results so as to be ready to tackle the additional complications in network routing problems, where a call occupies two adjacent links.

+We mention that a process similar to the one defined above, but sometimes also with direct links, was considered in Luczak and Upfal~\cite{lu99} and then in Anagnostopoulos, Kontoyiannis and Upfal~\cite{aku}.
+The earlier of these works obtained, heuristically, some preliminary results.
+These indicate that link capacity of order $\ln\ln n/\ln d$ is sufficient to ensure that with the BDAR algorithm, in equilibrium, a new call is accepted with high probability, and capacity of order $\ln\ln(t_0n)/\ln d$ is sufficient to ensure that all calls arriving during an interval of length $t_0$ are accepted with high probability.
+There is also a short explanation of why link capacity of order $\Omega (\sqrt{\ln(t_0n)/\ln\ln(t_0n)})$ is necessary to achieve this with FDAR.

-We mention that a process similar to the one defined above, but also with direct links, was considered in~\cite{lu99}, and then in~\cite{aku}.
-The first of these works obtained, heuristically, some preliminary results.
-In~\cite{aku}, Anagnostopoulos et al. find an upper bound of $\ln \ln n/\ln d + o(\ln \ln n/\ln d)$ for the capacity required by the BDAR algorithm to ensure that, in equilibrium, an arriving call is accepted with probability tending to 1 as $n \to \infty$.
-Further, they identify a lower bound of $\Omega (\sqrt{\ln n/\ln \ln n})$ for the capacity needed by the FDAR algorithm to achieve the same effect.
-Here we prove sharper versions of these bounds, and supplement them with a lower bound on the performance of the BDAR algorithm and an upper bound on the performance of the FDAR algorithm.
-Further we extend them to prove upper and lower bounds on the performance of these algorithms over long time intervals.
-In comparison with~\cite{aku}, our bounds for the FDAR algorithm are of the order $\ln n/\ln \ln n$, not $\sqrt{\ln n/\ln \ln n}$; this is due to the fact that we do not allow direct routing between pairs of nodes.
+Augmented versions of these arguments appear in the later paper of Anagnostopoulos et al.~\cite{aku}.
+They find an upper bound of $\ln\ln n/\ln d + o(\ln\ln n/\ln d)$ for the capacity required by the BDAR algorithm to ensure that, in equilibrium, an arriving call is accepted with probability tending to 1 as $n \to\infty$.
+Further, they identify a lower bound of $\Omega(\sqrt{\ln n/\ln\ln n})$ for the capacity needed by the FDAR algorithm to achieve the same effect.

+Here we give rigorous proofs of sharp versions of these bounds and turn them into sharp two-sided results by supplementing them with a matching lower bound on the performance of the BDAR algorithm and a matching upper bound on the performance of the FDAR algorithm.
+Further, we do not restrict our attention to the equilibrium distribution, and we prove upper and lower bounds on the performance of these algorithms over long time intervals.
+Accordingly, our proofs are considerably more involved and subtle than the arguments put forward in~\cite{aku}.
+In comparison with that paper, our lower bounds for the FDAR algorithm are of the order $\ln n/\ln\ln n$, not $\sqrt{\ln n/\ln\ln n}$: this is due to the fact that we never allow direct routing between pairs of nodes, whereas in~\cite{aku} direct routing is allowed for FDAR (though not for BDAR).
-Let us close this section by giving some further definitions and notation which we shall need shortly, and then a brief plan of the paper.